Oncomedicine 2016; 1:4-13. doi:10.7150/oncm.16926

 Combination chemotherapy alone

 For the patients who there is a contraindication to radiation therapy they will submit only in chemotherapy.
-For the patients who present superior vena cava syndrome they submitted immediately in chemotherapy, in radiotherapy or in both depends on the clinical situation of patient
+For the patients who present superior vena cava syndrome they submitted immediately in chemotherapy, in radiotherapy or in both depending on the clinical situation of patient.

 Patients with a contraindication to radiation therapy, such as acute infection, failure, severe pulmonary insufficiency of compensatory lung cancer, peripheral blood leukocytes less than 4 × 106/l or platelets less than 80 × 106/l, could be treated with chemotherapy alone.
 The recommended treatment of patients with superior vena cava syndrome at presentation is chemotherapy, radiation therapy, or both, in a combination, depending on the severity of symptoms of the syndrome, in order to reduce the tumour that is causing the obstruction.
 [43,44]